What is a Bullet Journal and Why Do You Need One?

 Now It’s Your Turn

 Now you know how to get started planning a bullet journal and why you should.
-Don’t be intimidated by the pretty pictures that you see on Pinterest, just be sure that you make a system that works for you and your life.
+Don’t let the pretty pictures that you see on Pinterest be intimidating, just be sure that you make a system that works for you and your life.